Prior to Graduation

 - For more information about volunteer opportunities: Information about Volunteering

-- If you are planning to apply to a Dietetic Internship in order to become a RDN, please see “How to Increase your Competitiveness for a Dietetic Internship” on this webpage for more information about experiences that will make you a strong applicant.
+- If you are planning to apply to an accredited supervised practice program in order to become a RDN, please see the DPD page for more information about building your resume in order to help you be a strong applicant.

 In addition to gaining relevant work/volunteer experience it’s important for individuals who are interested in pursuing a career in any area of Nutrition to seek opportunities that will enhance the following: